ArmoredTurtle/AFC-Klipper-Add-On/documentation/installation/install-menu.md

     - None

 ???+ warning
-    The use of a filament is *HIGHLY* recommended.
+    The use of a filament buffer is *HIGHLY* recommended.
 If you are not using a buffer, select `None`.

 #### `I. Install system`